emqx/emqx-tutorial/online-docs/en/security/auth.md

 ## MySQL/PostgreSQL authentication

 emqx_auth_mysql / emqx_auth_pgsql provide authentication based on MySQL and PostgreSQL database.
-EMQ X will generated SQLs with client information according to the plugin configuration, then running against database to authenticate.
+EMQ X will be generated SQLs with client information according to the plugin configuration, then running against database to authenticate.

 ### Auth configuration

-Please refer to related doc in Internet for the installation of MySQL, and it's skip in this tutorial.
+Please refer to related doc in Internet for the installation of MySQL, and its skip in this tutorial.

 #### Create database